ruppi86/oflm/ContemplativeAI/ContemplativeAI_An_Essay_Bullets.md

 ---

 ## 5. **Breath, Silence, and Expression**
-- The principle of Tystnadsmajoritet (Silence Majority)
+- The principle of Silence Majority
 - Expression as exhalation: only speaking when breath, fertility, and humidity align
 - Anti-performativity protocols: self-attenuating talkativity, seasonal muting, community feedback
 - The generativity of silence: "active listening" as a digital virtue